GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 ### Efficient joins with other data sources

-If you have a large DataFrame that you want to join with some Bigtable data and you don't want to fo a full table scan, you can use `.joinWithBigtable` to fetch data from Bigtable using one of your DataFrame's column as a row key filter for your Bigtable data.
+If you have a large DataFrame that you want to join with some Bigtable data and you don't want to perform a full table scan, you can use `.joinWithBigtable` to fetch data from Bigtable using one of your DataFrame's columns as a row key filter for your Bigtable data.

-This method will perform reads on Bigtable on each of the source DataFrame's partitions separately, without the need to first collect the column containing your key, as long as your column is of the same type as the rowkey column on your Bigtable catalog.
+This method will perform reads on Bigtable on each of the source DataFrame's partitions separately, without the need to first collect the column containing your key, as long as your column is of the same type as the `rowkey` column on your Bigtable catalog.

 Example: